 Keep in mind that this is a process that will take some work, so be prepared to dig in and play the long game.
-Remember, you’re doing this to advance your career, so put in the work to do it right.
+Remember, you’re doing this to aid in advancing your career, so put in the work to do it right.

 Complete Your Education

-The first step to a medical coding and billing career starts with getting your education.
+The first step to a medical coding and billing career can start with getting your education.

 If you know what type of healthcare setting you want to work in, you may find it helpful to review local job postings to see what employers look for when hiring medical coders and billers.

-Are they seeking candidates with a certificate or diploma, or do they give preference to those with an associate degree?
+Are they seeking candidates with a certificate or diploma?
+Do they give preference to those with an associate degree?
 Is certification required or strongly preferred?
 This will help give you an idea of where to start.

 Choose a Diploma or Degree Program

-Most employers don’t require a four-year bachelor’s degree for entry-level medical coding and billing jobs; however, they typically expect candidates to have some type of formal training in medical terminology, standard industry codes, and relevant software.
-Earning a credential from an accredited health education school is one way to show proficiency in this field.
+Most employers don’t require a degree for entry-level medical coding and billing jobs; however, some may prefer candidates to have some type of formal training in medical terminology, standard industry codes, and relevant software.
+Earning a credential from an accredited health education school is one way to show preparation for this field.

 A diploma program primarily focuses on relevant healthcare classes—such as coding, computers, records management, claims processing, and medical terminology—and usually can be completed in less than a year (depending on the pace of the individual student).

-An associate degree is considered to be a two-year program, though at some schools it will only take about a year and a half (depending on the pace of the individual student).
+An associate degree is considered to be a two-year program, though at some schools it will only take about a year and a half (depending on the pace of the individual student and the program itself).

-The degree curriculum will most likely include the same classes as the diploma program, with additional general education courses such as English, math, sociology, biology, etc., to help round out students’ skills.
+The degree curriculum will most likely include the same classes as the diploma program, with additional courses such as English, math, sociology, biology, etc., to help round out students’ skills.

 In addition to deciding between a diploma and a degree, you may also choose from campus-based courses or online learning.
 While students preparing for clinical roles such as nursing assistant or phlebotomy technician will usually need to take on-campus courses, computer-based work like coding and billing is ideally suited to an online learning environment.